K-Sato1995/gatsbyBlog/content/posts/Devise-Token-Auth/index.md

 ---
 title: "Devise Token Auth"
-description: Here are some resources about a rails gem 'Devise Token Auth'.
 slug: devise-token-auth
 date: 2019-12-10
 language: english
 cover: ./cover.png
+generate-card: false
 tags:
   - Gem
   - DeviseTokenAuth
+description: Here are some resources about a rails gem 'Devise Token Auth'.
 ---
 # What the tokens are used for